-Outside, there's a terraced garden with outdoor eating spaces and a pool rimmed by white parasols and wooden sunbeds, all overlooking the dramatic mountains and calm waters of Kotor Bay.
+Outside, there's a terraced garden with outdoor eating spaces and a pool with parasols and wooden sunbeds, all overlooking the dramatic mountains and calm waters of Kotor Bay.
 The location, on Lustica peninsula, offers a lush interior dotted with rural villages, medieval churches and olive groves that once supplied the Venetian Republic's coastal settlements.
 Lustica gives onto Kotor Bay to the north and the open sea to the south, where you'll find several blissfully secluded beaches.
 Nearby activities include sailing, sea-kayaking, cycling and hiking; kids will love it here.
 Come with all the family or bring your friends - this would make a great hideaway for a celebration with loved ones.

-- Lovely walled garden with stone terraces, a barbecue, a pool with views, fig trees, climbing roses and fragrant herbs
+- Lovely walled garden with stone terraces, a barbecue, a saltwater pool with views, fig trees, climbing roses and fragrant herbs

 - Each bedroom has its own outdoor entrance for added privacy

 - The rustic sitting room comes with wood-burning stove, comfy sofas, antique pieces, artworks, and ents system

 - The proximity to both sea and mountains makes it a perfect base for watersports and adventure sports enthusiasts

 - The tiny hamlet of Zabrdje is very sleepy so don't expect much in the way of shopping or nightlife - although there is a van that comes each morning selling homemade wine, meat, oil and other essentials